Sample – Fraud Risk Universe

 18. Harmonize.
 Make sure the fraud risks identified are evaluated similarly and are in sync with your Enterprise-wide Risk Assessment and other risk assessments you have done.
 A savvy regulator will pick up on this and could conclude that from a governance perspective your risk management program is deficient – siloed.

 19. Use the “red flags” identified as part of your training!
-Teach people what to look for and how to report.
+Teach people what to look for and how to report any suspicious activity.

 20. Review the fraud risk assessment frequently, especially after an event – like a fraud, change in senior leadership, merger, acquisition, system upgrade, etc.